jhshin00/robots-pretrain-robots/README.md

     # you can get a full list of parameter helps in train_mcr.sh

 ## 3. Train MCR with custom dataset.
-TODO
 We also provide a guidance on how to train MCR on your own dataset.
-Basically, you need to modify code in xxx, xxx, and xxx.
+You can either process your data into the structure we provide above or modify the codebase to write your own dataloader.
+TODO Specifically, you need to modify code in xxx, xxx, and xxx.

 # 🧭 Code Navigation